-250 INTRODUCTION TO KINESIOLOGY 3 UNITS C-ID KIN 100
+250 INTRODUCTION TO KINESIOLOGY

+C-ID KIN 100

-Introduction to the interdisciplinary approach to the study of human movement.
+3 hours lecture Introduction to the interdisciplinary approach to the study of human movement.
 An overview of the concepts within and importance of the sub-disciplines in kinesiology will be discussed, along with career opportunities in the areas of teaching, coaching, allied health, dietetic, and fitness professions.